top of page

 Can I bring my kiddo?
 Yes!
 But please know this is not specifically a "child friendly" event.
 Other non-parents will be there, I swear like a sailor, the topics may not be super kid-friendly... but you can totally bring a willing and interested or too-young-to-notice kiddo with you.

 Can I bring my doggo?
 Yes!
 Just take care of their needs like you would a kiddo.
 Know there will be other dogs, possibly kiddos, and make decisions and plans that promote everyone's happiness (including your doggo).
+My intention is to allow any well behaved person or animal to be unleashed as appropriate.

 Can I have a drink/smoke?
 Yeah!
 This is not a dry/sober event (but like, it's also not a huge rager party so...keep that in mind) Have a beer, whatever, let loose, enjoy yourself.
 I'm sure we can all be cognizant of maintaining a respectful and enjoyable environment for all.
 I don't know any smokers that would smoke anything within range of someone who isn't consenting to it, basically just keep up the excellent good humaning behavior, folks.